 However, over time, you can increase your product's strength.
 Just like a muscle, your skin becomes used to a certain strength over time.
 To increase your results, you must increase your chemical strength.

 This fact brings another reason why glycolic acid is the best exfoliating product for your skin.
 Compared with other chemical exfoliants, glycolic acid has the widest therapeutic margin.
-At-home glycolic acid exfoliants can contain concentrations ranging from 1 to 20 percent.
-Compare this to another chemical exfoliant, the beta hydroxy acid salicylic acid, which is offered in concentrations ranging from 0.5 to 2.0 percent.
+At-home glycolic acid exfoliants can contain concentrations ranging from 1 to 20%.
+Compare this to another chemical exfoliant, the beta hydroxy acid salicylic acid, which is offered in concentrations ranging from 0.5 to 2.0%.

 Having a wide therapeutic range means your exfoliating products have somewhere to go: up, and this increase allows you to experience greater benefits.
 Dr. Schultz incorporates this concept into BeautyRx's The Progressive Peel.
-This at home glycolic peel increases in concentration over the course of a six-week application, taking the guesswork about when and how you should increase your exfoliant's concentration.
+This at-home glycolic peel increases in concentration over the course of a six-week application, taking the guesswork out of when and how you should increase your exfoliant's concentration.

 Beta hydroxy acids.
 (2014, March 9).
 Retrieved from http://www.fda.gov/Cosmetics/ProductsIngredients/Ingredients/ucm107943

 Burgess, C. (ed.).
 (2005).
 Cosmetic Dermatology.
 Springer.

 Exfoliating 101: How to let fresh, radiant skin shine through.
 (2008, February 22).
 Health.
 Retrieved from http://www.health.com/health/article/0,,20410841,00.html